DHLSan/FastHomNAND/README.md

 - University name: Eskisehir Technical University
 - Supervisor: Assist.
 Prof. Dr. Ismail San (isan@eskisehir.edu.tr)
 - Students: Batuhan Bulut (batuhanbulut@eskisehir.edu.tr)
+-  Team Number : xohw21-198
 - The Board Used In Project: Ultra96-V2
 - Youtube Link for Detailed Presentation :
-- Team Number : xohw21-198

 Welcome to the FastHomNAND project.
 This project is based on a Fully Homomorphic Libary which name is TFHE.
 You can find in the following link: https://github.com/tfhe/tfhe

 In this study, we present NTT-based polynomial multiplication for TFHE polynomial computation on embedded software system instead of using FFT-based polynomial multiplication on TFHE.
 This study aims to observe the efficiency of polynomial multiplications on embedded systems and thus speed up the homomorphic NAND gate operation.
 Using the NTT-based polynomial multiplication method, the homomorphic NAND gate operation in the TFHE system on the Ultra96-V2 Board has been accelerated with software and hardware-based improvements.

+## Project dependencies

+In order to use the above-mentioned TFHE library, a flag compatible with C+11 directives must be set on the compiler.

+THE library needs a high stack size of about 300MB.
+Default values should be changed on Complier and a compatible value should be assigned to this value.

+The codes shared in this project are about the polynomial multiplication operation that limits the homomorphic Nand gate function.
+The homomorphic NAND gate logic gate is also accelerated in direct proportion to the acceleration coefficient of this processing.

 ### What's inside in each main folder

-#### Final Design
-This folder contains the final source files used in the project.
-It contains "VHDL source files" and "Vivado SDK Files" folders.
 - ##### Vitis HLS 2020.2
     This folder contains the generated ntt_IPS core from Vitis HLS.
 - ##### Vitis 2020.2
     This folder contains the C source files used for building the rest of the design as the software side of the project.
-#### Vivado 2020.2
+- #### Vivado 2020.2
 This folder contains hardware design of project.